ShafaghRastegari/ShafaghRastegari/README.md

 ## Hi there :wave:
 #### My name is Shafagh Rastegari.
-I'm currently studying Computer Engineering at Iran University of Science and Technology and also I'm intersted in Cloud Computing, SDN and Networks.
+I studied Computer Engineering at the Iran University of Science and Technology and currently, I'm a master's student in Artificial Intelligence at the University of Bologna.
+I'm interested in Artificial Intelligence, Cloud Computing, SDN, and Networks.

 ### GitHub Stats